 Due to their firm position on the gum, TADs are considered an alternative to headgear and have become a much more comfortable and discreet option for patients.
 As long as the gums are kept healthy, there are very few complications with these devices.
 Although they present many advantages, TADs are not the perfect or most appropriate solution for all patients.
 Contact us to find out if your case can be resolved with TAD’s.

 Space maintainers help “hold space” for permanent teeth.
-Your child may need one if he or she loses a baby tooth prematurely, before the permanent tooth is ready to erupt.
+Your child may need one if he or she loses a baby tooth prematurely before the permanent tooth is ready to erupt.
 If a primary tooth is lost too early, adult teeth can erupt into the empty space instead of where they should be.
 When more adult teeth are ready to come into the mouth, there may not be enough room for them because of the lost space.
 To prevent this from happening, the dentist may recommend a space maintainer to hold open the space left by the missing tooth.
-Schedule an appointment at our Plantation pediatric orthodontist or Tamarac pediatric orthodontist office to see if your child is a candidate!

 Removable maintainers are similar to orthodontic appliances and are usually made of acrylic.
 In some cases, an artificial tooth may be used to fill a space that must remain open for the unerupted tooth.